blendinteractive/Blend.RobotsTxt.Umbraco/README.md

 ## Configuration
 ---
 In the root of your `appSettings.json` you can configure custom settings.
-You can also use `appSettings.[Environment].json` to have specific settings for every envrinment.
+You can also use `appSettings.[Environment].json` to have specific settings for every environment.
 ```
 "Robots": [
     {